-10.1 Every Faculty is required to maintain an Attendance and Assessment Record (Log book) which consists of attendance of students marked for each lecture / practical / project work class, the test marks, lesson plan and the record of class work (topic covered), separately for each course.
-This should be submitted to the HoD once in a fortnight for checking the syllabus coverage and the records of test marks and attendance.
-The HoD shall sign with date after due verification.
+- 10.1 Every Faculty must maintain an Attendance and Assessment Record (Log book), which consists of students' attendance marked for each lecture / practical / project work class, the test marks, lesson plan, and the record of class work (a topic covered), separately for each course.
+This should be submitted to the HoD once in a fortnight to check the syllabus coverage and the test marks and attendance records.
+The HoD shall sign with a date after due verification.
 The same shall be submitted to Dean once in a month.
-After the completion of the semester the HoD should keep this record in safe custody for five years.
-Because records of attendance and assessment shall be submitted for Inspection as and when required by the Karpagam Academy of Higher Education / any other approved body.

-10.2 Continuous Internal Assessment (CIA): The performance of students in each course will be continuously assessed by the respective faculty as per the guidelines given below:
+After the completion of the semester, the HoD should keep this record in safe custody for five years because records of attendance and assessment shall be submitted for Inspection as and when required by the Karpagam Academy of Higher Education / any other approved body. - 10.2 Continuous Internal Assessment (CIA): The performance of students in each course will be continuously assessed by the respective faculty as per the guidelines given below: